miekg/learninggo/basics.md

 be "a" through "f".

 You can also use `range` on strings directly.
-Then it will break out the individual Unicode characters ^[In the UTF-8 world characters are sometimes called *runes* (!runes) Mostly, when people talk about characters, they mean 8 bit characters.
-As UTF-8 characters may be up to 32 bits the word rune is used.
+Then it will break out the individual Unicode characters ^[In the UTF-8 word *characters* are sometimes called *runes* (!runes) Mostly, when people talk about characters, they mean 8 bit characters.
+As UTF-8 characters may be up to 32 bits the word rune is used.]
 In this case the type of `char` is `rune`. and their start position, by parsing the UTF-8.
 The loop: (!keywords,range)

 ~~~go